Grammarly vs Sapling

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Offers a free plan with basic grammar and spelling checks; premium plans add advanced style, tone, and plagiarism features.
+Offers a free plan with basic grammar checks and paid plans for advanced features like tone detection and plagiarism.

 -